apgoetz/jolly/docs/advanced.md

 Below are a couple of advanced tips and tricks for using Jolly:

+# Troubleshooting

+Don't forget that Jolly can log detailed trace events of its performance using `env_logger`.
+For more details, see the [logging documentation](config.md#log)

 # Copying Links

 Sometimes you don't need to open a Jolly entry, just determine the location